Java licensing

 How to Respond to Oracle Java Audit Emails

 Responding appropriately to these emails is essential.
-How your organization reacts from the outset can greatly impact an Oracle Java audit’s severity, cost, and overall outcome.
+How your organization responds from the outset can significantly impact the severity, cost, and overall outcome of an Oracle Java audit.

-This article offers practical guidance on effectively responding to Oracle Java audit emails, helping protect your business from unexpected licensing liabilities.
+This article provides practical guidance on responding effectively to Oracle Java audit emails, helping protect your business from unexpected licensing liabilities.

 Recognizing the Audit Email